We have just carried out the preliminary adjustments of the development of the image.

 Once the development of the photo is completed, the image can exist in different forms.

-– the original raw file which we advise you to keep for future use, to take advantage of the constant evolution of development software
+– the original raw file which we advise you to keep for future use, new way of presenting the image, as well to take advantage of the constant evolution of development software

 – a full format (or large format) JPEG version intended for paper prints